 • Might IGF-1 promote other types of cancers?

 • Is this exposing children to unnecessary cancer risks?

 • Do you really want to take this chance?

 So, it would appear that there are dairy farms all across the US that are willing to poison their cows to gain a little volume while seriously degrading the quality of their milk.

 The American public is being exposed to chemically altered dairy products simply so Monsanto can make a profit.
 There is no real quality benefit for anyone found in the use of rBGH.

 Our advise, find a local dairy or grocery story that carries organic dairy products and make the switch to organic milk and organic cheeses.

 Once we made the switch we realized just how much better unaltered organic dairy products taste.

-Are you using organic dairy products, organic milk, organic cheese?
+Are you using organic dairy products?
+If not, WHY?